natejank/roboticsexplorer/README.md

 # Robotics Explorer

+Robotics Explorer is an Android app to display various pieces of data from FIRST Robotics Competition events using [The Blue Alliance's](https://www.thebluealliance.com/) Read API.
+It is primarily written in Java.

+It is in no way complete or a replacement for the official TBA mobile app, as this was entirely created for my AP Computer Science Principles performance task.

+*Anything below this is a relic from my actual submission*

 ## Notes/disclaimers

 Robotics Explorer is [Powered by The Blue Alliance](https://www.thebluealliance.com/), and builds upon TBA APIs to fetch the data displayed in the app.